Jenson Brooksby: 2023–2024: Australian third round, top 3 win, suspension

-2025: Comeback, ATP title, fifth final, back to Top 55
+2025: Comeback, ATP title, fifth final, back to Top 50

 Brooksby made his return at the 2025 Australian Open, where he entered using a protected ranking.
 He lost to fellow countryman Taylor Fritz in straight sets in the first round.

 Ranked No. 937, Brooksby won his first match since 2023 at the 2025 BNP Paribas Open defeating Benjamin Bonzi and then upset 17th seed Félix Auger-Aliassime to reach the third round.
 He lost to eventual champion Jack Draper.

 Ranked No. 507 at the 2025 U.S. Men's Clay Court Championships, using a wildcard, Brooksby qualified for the main draw and defeated third seed Alejandro Tabilo in three sets, saving three match points, to reach his first quarterfinal since 2022 and first on clay.
-Brooksby went on to claim the title after beating first and second seeds Tommy Paul and Frances Tiafoe in the semi-finals and finals, respectively.
+Brooksby went on to claim the title after beating first and second seeds Tommy Paul and Frances Tiafoe in the semifinals and finals, respectively.
 He became the third lowest-ranked champion in ATP history.

 At the 2025 Eastbourne International, Brooksby became the first lucky loser in tournament history to reach the final - once again losing to Taylor Fritz in straight sets.

 Brooksby returned to the Top 100 on 14 July 2025, after defeating 31st seed Tallon Griekspoor in straight sets at the 2025 Wimbledon Championships.
 He lost to João Fonseca in the second round in a four-set match.

 Brooksby continued his form by reaching the third round of the 2025 Cincinnati Open where he lost to Karen Khachanov.
 Returning to the US Open after a two-year absence, he narrowly lost in the second round to Flavio Cobolli after an intense five-set thriller that ended in a tiebreak.

 Brooksby joined the 2025 Laver Cup as an alternate for Team World.

-Making his Japan Open debut in Tokyo, Brooksby defeated previous year runner-up and sixth seed Ugo Humbert in straight sets and then stunned world No. 13 Holger Rune en route to the semifinals.
+Making his Japan Open debut in Tokyo, Brooksby defeated previous year runner-up and sixth seed Ugo Humbert in straight sets and then stunned fans and spectators by beating No. 13 Holger Rune en route to the semifinals.
 Brooksby lost for the third time to Taylor Fritz but returned to the top 55 in the singles rankings on 20 October 2025.

 Brooksby became one of a handful of players, including Alcaraz and Sinner, to get into a semifinal on all three surfaces during the 2025 season.

+2026: Two Quarterfinals, Wimbledon R3

+Brooksby reached the 2026 Dubai Tennis Championships quarterfinals after defeating world No. 17 Karen Khachanov.

+After a nine-match losing streak, Brooksby made it to R16 of the Queens Championship losing to seventh seed Francisco Cerúndolo.

+Brooksby made it to Round 3 of the Wimbledon Championships, after defeating 31st seed Ignacio Buse, where he lost to defending champion Jannik Sinner.

+Brooksby defeated sixth seed Corentin Moutet to reach the quarterfinals of the 2026 Los Cabos Open, where he lost to Coleman Wong.

+On his Chengdu debut, Brooksby made it to the quarterfinals finals.
+Beating eighth seed Baez in the process.